gustavopequeno-telus/githubMCPPlayground/.github/instructions/Create_PR.instructions.md

 Rules

+- Shorthand command behavior
+  - When a user issues the short command `Create a PR` (or equivalent terse request) without additional parameters, the assistant MUST interpret this as a request to create or update a pull request using the current checked-out branch as the PR head and the repository's default branch as the target, and MUST follow all rules in this document.
+  - If an open pull request already exists for the current branch, the assistant MUST push any local commits to `origin` and then update the existing PR body by programmatically populating the repository's PR template (see Description rules).
+The assistant must report any push or update errors and stop automated updates if push fails.
+  - The shorthand behavior is a convenience that supplements the existing `Current branch selection` and `Existing PRs and local commits` rules; it does NOT bypass the Remote sync and verification rules, Title format, Description population, or Metadata rules described elsewhere in this file.
+  - If the current branch cannot be determined, or if the workspace is unavailable, the assistant MUST fall back to the repository default branch and explicitly inform the user it used the fallback branch before proceeding.
+  - The assistant MUST NOT add labels, reviewers, or any other metadata unless the user explicitly asked for them in the same shorthand request.

 - Current branch selection
   - When asked to create a PR and no head/source branch is explicitly provided, the assistant MUST determine the current checked-out git branch in the workspace and use that branch as the PR head.
   - If the current branch cannot be determined from the workspace (for example, the workspace is not available or git fails), the assistant MUST fall back to the repository's default branch (for example `main`), and MUST explicitly inform the user which branch was used.